10 Signs Your Current Website Is Outdated and Needs to be Redesigned

 How Do I Solve This Issue?

-There are a few things you can do to improve conversions on your website.
+Here are a few ways to improve calls to action on your website:

-• Map out which calls to action are most relevant to each section or page.
+• Prioritize.
+Map out which of them are most relevant to each section or page.

 4) You Have Outdated or Incorrect Content